 Flying to a foreign country could put you in the same time zone, or you could be headed to a place 12 hours different from your current time.
 Do your research beforehand on the time difference and consider that when you book your flight.
 For the best results, arrive in the country at least a day before your photoshoot to give yourself time to prepare.

 Doing a photoshoot in a foreign country is a fantastic experience.
 You’ll get a chance to do what other models may miss out on.
 Before you book your flight and prepare your itinerary, keep these tips in mind.
+Have all your dress set and packed to match the aesthetic of the city, choose your makeup, and get your tape in extensions done for a little oomph.
 The best thing you can do is research the countries and the cities you plan to visit.
-It’s better to be overprepared than underprepared.
+It’s better to be over prepared than underprepared.
 Be safe, be courteous, and be mindful of the country’s customs.
 Embrace the culture and people around you for a worthwhile experience.